-The Counseling Team International (TCTI) Extends the Early Mission of EAPs
+The Counseling Team International (TCTI) Extends the Early Mission of BHAWPs

-Although their popularity surged in the 1970s with government funding for alcohol abuse treatment, Employee Assistance Programs (EAPs) actually began in 1917, shortly before the end of World War I.* Emotional turmoil sometimes accompanied by alcohol or drug abuse, also affected World War II’s military and their families.
+Although their popularity surged in the 1970s with government funding for alcohol abuse treatment, Behavioral Health and Wellness Programs (BHAWPs) actually began in 1917, shortly before the end of World War I.* Emotional turmoil sometimes accompanied by alcohol or drug abuse, also affected World War II’s military and their families.

 “Our nation recognized early after World War II that adjusting to civilian life was noticeably difficult for those who served,” says Nancy K. Bohl-Penrod, Ph.D.
 “What we now call posttraumatic syndrome, or PTSD, may very likely be what they were experiencing.
 And like today, the symptoms of PTSD and other mental health issues would show up in the workplace through absenteeism, poor work habits and often addiction.”